Advanced Marine Electrical Certification

 This course is ideal for marine electricians and maritime professionals looking to enhance their skills and ensure the safe operation of electrical systems on vessels.
 The course is designed for the marine professional with at least 3-5 years experience working with marine electrical system design, installation or repair.

-While holding the Marine Electrical Certification course is not required, we highly recommend obtaining that certification prior to taking this advanced course.
+While holding the Marine Electrical Certification is not required, we highly recommend obtaining that certification prior to taking this advanced course.

 Topics Include: